What to Do When There’s No Playbook for Marketing During Turbulent Times

 When disaster strikes, it may be tempting to go dark.
 To shut off the marketing spigot and stay quiet until things stabilize.

 Because what people actually want is to hear from you.
 They’ve let you into their lives before—they buy your products and services, subscribe to your emails, follow you on social media—so why would they turn their back on you now?

 In fact, a recent Kantar survey on global consumer sentiment showed that only 8 percent of people wanted brands to stop advertising altogether.

 There are ways to stay connected with your customers even when you’re apart from them.
-Even if you had to make significant cuts to your marketing budget, there are free and low-cost tactics to stay top-of-mind with your customers, like email, social media and your Google My Business listing.
+Even if you had to make significant cuts to your marketing budget, there are free and low-cost tactics to stay top-of-mind with your customers, like email, social media and your Google Business Profile Manager listing.

 Keep in touch with those who want to hear from you.
 Because right now, they want to be reassured.

 It’s a new day.
 And a new day calls for a new way to do business.

 As I mentioned above, this isn’t the time to scrap your whole media plan, wait it out and hope for the best.

 There are ways to stay open even when your door sign says “We’re Closed.”